thesephist/sistine/content/index.md

 Over time, all static site generators accumulate features that make the build process difficult to understand and "see through".
 By that, I mean that for many static site generators, we can't hold in our minds all the steps that happen conceptually when we run a build.

 Since I was focused on simplicity and hackability (and because Ink is ... slow), I wanted to keep the build process conceptually light with few, clear steps.
 This results in a static site generator that gets a lot done with very few steps.
-When you run `sistine build`, three things happen:
+When you run `sistine build`, only five things happen in order.

+1. Copy over all the static files from `./static`
-1. Read and parse the site configuration defined in `config.json`
+2. Read and parse the site configuration defined in `config.json`
-2. Read and parse the "content pages" for the site under `./content`
+3. Read and parse the "content pages" for the site under `./content`
+4. For each content page...
-3. For each page: use the page's path to [resolve to a template](/docs/tpl/)
+    - Use the page's path to [resolve a template](/docs/tpl/) and render that page from the template

-// TODO here :)
+    - Render that page into a file in `./public`
+5. Render the RSS feed from the  `rss.xml` template

+This makes Sistine-generated sites easy to debug, and templates easier to write.

 ### Rich page customization with custom parameters

 Each Sistine page template gets access to a rich set of default variables to render a page, including access to all of its children and parent pages.
-In addition, each page can easily define (through the Markdown front matter) its own set of variables to further customize a page.
+In addition, each page can easily define (through the [Markdown front matter](/docs/markdown/)) its own set of variables to further customize a page.

-For example, documentation pages on this site have fully customized breadcrumbs, implemented in a simple partial template
+For example, documentation pages on this site have fully customized breadcrumbs, implemented in a simple partial template rather than a separate plugin:

 ```html
 {{ if page.roots.1 }}